-Failure to follow this caution may result in damage to components.
+Failure to follow this caution may result in damage to equipment.

-The compressor is in a R-454B refrigerant system and uses a polyolester (POE) oil.
+The compressor in an R-454B system uses a polyolester (POE) oil.
 This oil is extremely hygroscopic, meaning it absorbs water readily.
 POE oils can absorb 15 times as much water as other oils designed for HCFC and CFC refrigerants.
-Avoid exposure of the oil to the atmosphere.
+Take all necessary precautions to avoid exposure of the oil to the atmosphere.